danvargg/folio/README.md

 # Portfolio of Projects

-This is a repository containing machine learning projects completed by me for freelance, consulting and academic purposes.
-The projects are presented in iPython Notebooks and R markdown files (published at RPubs).

 ## Computer Vision

 - __[Innodem Neurosciences](https://github.com/innodem-neurosciences)__: Deep Learning algorithms development for mobile `gaze-tracking` technology and neurological `diagnostics`.